rkrx/php-streams/README.md

 ### InfiniteInputStream

 An `InfiniteInputStream` is a read-only stream that has no end.
 The `InputStream` is good for situations were it doesn't matter if a `Stream` has other abilities then reading data.
-It does not ship methods to open or close a stream.

 Examples: